Virtual Machine Action Bar

 button from the right of the VM name.

-The feature allows the VM to run its workload in the background even when the connection to the frontend is broken.
+The feature allows the VM to run its workload in the background even when the connection to the Frontend is broken.

 Transfer